 “I learned so much through leading and working with so many different staff members and campers, who came from all walks of life,” Estabrook says.

-This is assignment offered me one more amazing experience — my words are accompanied by photos taken by my 19-year-old daughter.
+This assignment offered me one more amazing experience — my words are accompanied by photos taken by my 19-year-old daughter.
 It was deeply gratifying to go on assignment with Camille, who is an experienced camper and counselor herself.
 Always a professional, she captured the sights and sounds of the camps in wonderful detail and made the package so much stronger.